 In addition to specialty vendors, the many restaurants and bars along the fair route will have outdoor seating, and the craft beer tent will have an area where you can rest and sample local and regional brews and wines.

-At the very south end of Fayetteville, between the city plaza the Performing Arts Center, the North Carolina Whole Hog BBQ championship will start on Friday morning.
-The pork, beef and chicken-meisters will cook all day, with jamming tents set up for pickers to entertain the cooks after Thursday night’s awards show and throughout the weekend.
+At the very south end of Fayetteville, between the city plaza and the Performing Arts Center, the North Carolina Whole Hog BBQ championship will start on Friday morning.
+The pork, beef, and chicken-meisters will cook all day, with jamming tents set up for pickers to entertain the cooks after Thursday night’s awards show and throughout the weekend.

 William Lewis, IBMA Board member and Director of the Raleigh-based Piedmont Council of Traditional Music, tells us that 60-80 bands will be featured on the street over the weekend.
 A new wrinkle this year is that all performers at the street fair will be paid, though they may not receive their full normal fee.
-There will also be tents, chairs and tables provided for artist merchandise sales, at no charge to the bands.
+There will also be tents, chairs, and tables provided for artist merchandise sales, at no charge to the bands.

 On Saturday, a youth music stage will be situated on the outdoor plaza at the Convention Center, just near the bronze statue of Sir Walter Raleigh.
 Bands performing here are being selected by the IBMA Youth Council, with media sponsorship from KIX 102.9.
 Members of these groups will be mostly high school and college students.
 Booked so far are Flatt Lonesome, The Vickie Vaughn Band, Lonesome Meadow, and The Snyder Family.
 There will also be youth-oriented activities along Cabarrus Street just off the plaza.